About Our Approach

 Q: Doesn’t a User-Centred approach give you a strong story anyway?

-A: In theory, yes—and sometimes in practice.
+A: In theory, yes.
+And sometimes in practice, too.
 A tightly focused app or other touchpoint, designed by a thoughtful, empathetic professional is very likely to have a clear narrative flow.
 It’s a natural outcome of User- or Human-Centred Design practice.

 But as challenges get more complex and design teams diversify, this becomes less automatic.
 Individual designers can be intensely user-centred about the elements they’re designing, but the user’s story spans numerous elements.
 So even if each one is expertly designed, with user needs front and centre, there’s a broader narrative that needs shepherding.
 And in order to create and refine a broader narrative, someone has to own it.